animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-In addition to defining a GemFire peer [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Cache.html), Spring Data for GemFire also supports the definition of a GemFire [ClientCache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) in a Spring container.
+In addition to defining a GemFire peer [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Cache.html), Spring Data for VMware GemFire also supports the definition of a GemFire [ClientCache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) in a Spring container.
 A `ClientCache` definition is similar in configuration and use to the GemFire peer